 Three of the focuses of my blog are Career Discussion, General Education and STEM (Science, Technology, Engineering and Mathematics).
 Many individuals don’t understand the multiple career paths they can go into beside becoming a medical doctor.
-There are quite a few options medical careers.
+There are actually quite a few options for medical careers.
 The following contributed post is entitled, 3 Medical Careers For People That Don’t Want To Be Doctors.

 * * *